Tina Beattie: Personal life and career

 Beattie is the eldest of three daughters born to Charlie and Nan Bell.
-She was born in 1955 in Zambia to Scottish Presbyterian parents and lived there for eighteen years, attending the Dominican Convent School in Lusaka.
+She was born in 1955 in the northern part of the Federation of Rhodesia and Nyasaland, nowadays Zambia, to Scottish Presbyterian parents and lived there for eighteen years, attending the Dominican Convent School in Lusaka.
 Beattie also lived in Paris, Nairobi and Harare.
 She is married to Dave Beattie, and worked as a secretary before the birth of their four children (born in 1978, 1980, 1983, and 1986).
 In 1986, she converted to Roman Catholicism from Presbyterianism.

 After moving to Bristol with her family in 1988, she became a mature student at the University of Bristol in 1991, where she received a first class honours degree in theology and religious studies.
 In 1998, she completed a PhD on the theology and symbolism of the Virgin Mary in the light of the psycholinguistic theory of Luce Irigaray as a resource for the analysis of Christian writings on Mary and Eve in the early Church and in recent Catholic theology.

 Beattie lectured at the University of Bristol and Wesley College, Bristol, and also taught for the Open University.
 She took up a full-time post at the University of Roehampton in 2002.
 She left her post as Professor of Catholic Studies at the University of Roehampton in August 2020.
 She continues in her role as Director of Catherine of Siena College, based at the University of Roehampton.

 In retirement from active academic research, Beattie has focused on her "first and lifelong passion – to write fiction".
 Her first novel, The Good Priest, was published in 2019.